Quince-Pie/souffle/README.md

 checks: expected > actual

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check, so your types must be matching or casted correctly.

 ##### `ASSERT_LT(expected, actual)`

 checks: expected < actual

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check, so your types must be matching or casted correctly.

 ##### `ASSERT_GTE(expected, actual)`

 checks: expected >= actual

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check, so your types must be matching or casted correctly.

 ##### `ASSERT_LTE(expected, actual)`

 checks: expected <= actual

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check, so your types must be matching or casted correctly.

 ##### `ASSERT_UINT_ARR_EQ(expected, actual)`

 checks: expected == actual for every element in the array (any unsigned type).

 Used for generic assertions for various basic types such as int and floats.
-This function includes a static assertion for a type check on the first element, so your types must be matching or casted correctly.

 This assertion will print both arrays on failure.